-This article provides general information about working with the BTS Connectors, as part of setting up the integration between the Applause platform and your Bug Tracking System.
+This knowledge base provides general information about working with the BTS Connectors, as part of setting up the integration between the Applause platform and your Bug Tracking System.

 For additional information about a specific BTS, see the links below: